 However, we know many of you care about your lecturers and other staff and might have read or heard things about their conditions or pensions that concern you.

 At Sussex, we have consistently shown a strong commitment to investing in our staff, who are the people who power our university.
 We spend about £150 million a year in staff pay, benefits and pensions.
 We have already implemented the national pay award for this year, which is in line with inflation for all staff and above inflation for lower-paid colleagues.

 Around half of staff also have received a second pay rise this year, which is automatically awarded each year for the first few years in a new role.

 We are also covering the majority of the increased costs of the USS pension scheme, which have been requested by the scheme’s trustee as part of their legal responsibility to ensure the pension fund has enough money.
 For every USS member at Sussex, the University now pays 21.1% (up from 18%) on top of their salary into their pension; individual staff members contribute 9.6% (up from 8%).

-The USS pension scheme remains one of the best pensions schemes in the UK, with benefits that far outweigh the majority of schemes across all other employment sectors.
-We wish to retain this high quality scheme as it offers a valuable protection to staff in retirement.
-However, we believe this needs to be balanced in a way that does not severely impact the amount of money spent directly on students via the fees they pay.
+The USS pension scheme remains one of the best pension schemes in the UK, with benefits that far outweigh the majority of schemes across all other employment sectors.
+We wish to retain this high-quality scheme as it offers a valuable protection to staff in retirement.
+However, we believe this needs to be balanced in a way that does not severely impact the amount of money spent directly on students.
 We need to ensure you get value for money from the fees you pay.
 That also means enabling the University to invest in the campus for the benefit of students for years to come.

 UCU wants employers to pay for all the increased costs in USS and to increase pay by inflation plus 3%.
-While a small number of universities may be able to afford this, the vast majority, including us, would find this simply unaffordable.
+While a small number of universities may be able to afford this, the vast majority, including Sussex, would find this unaffordable.